awslabs/gluonts/examples/SageMaker_SDK_Tutorial.md

 ## Run a custom python script

-There process to run a custom python script is not much different, however, you will have to adapt your usual python script to particularities of the Sagemaker.
+There process to run a custom python script is not much different, however, you will have to adapt your usual python script to particularities of the SageMaker.

 ```python